 This is a syndicated repost courtesy of Money Morning.
 To view original, click here.
-The Eurozone debt crisis that was supposed to have blown over long ago instead has become more like an endless game of Whac-a-Mole, with both new and old problems popping up faster than European leaders can bop them.
-As Europe’s finance…
+Reposted with permission.
+The Eurozone debt crisis that was supposed to…

 This is a syndicated repost courtesy of Money Morning.
 To view original, click here.
-Something big unfolded on my trip to Frankfurt last week.
-It began with meetings in Germany over natural gas prices, but morphed into an interesting sidebar on the impact government subsidies have on energy prices.
-As I noted last week, a…
+Reposted with permission.
+Something big unfolded on my trip to Frankfurt…

 The reign of the United States dollar as the only reserve currency in the world may be coming to an end.
 Over the last five years, the U.S. centric balance of economic and military power has been destabilized with the crumbling of the social welfare states of the European Union and the rise of the […]